• Skip to primary navigation

 About This Recipe

-She and her husband came to my home for dinner one Saturday.
+She and her husband came to my home for dinner on a Saturday.
 I was grilling the main course on the Weber and she brought baked beans to add to the supper.
 To say I was wowed by her baked beans is an understatement.

-I immediately asked for the recipe and a few days later she graciously gifted me this gem of a recipe.
+I immediately asked for the recipe, and a few days later, she graciously gave me this gem of a recipe.

 Molasses, brown sugar, tomato paste, crushed pineapple, dijon mustard, apple cider vinegar, and Worcestershire sauce in a large mixing bowl ready to be combined.

-Crushed Pineapple.
+• Crushed Pineapple.
 Optional.
 Some people love the addition of crushed pineapple.
-It has both sweetness and acid that will add more balance to the sauce.
+Its sweetness and acidity will add more balance to the sauce.

 Adding the beans, the crumbled and chopped cooked bacon, and the chopped onion to the baked beans sauce.